 Gasoline charges – you will often get asked if you want to prepay a full tank of gas so that you can return it with any amount of petrol (gas) left.
 Say no. Gas is cheaper outside and you will save money.
 Seriously how well can you predict how much gas you will consume.

-Drop-Off charges – always drop off the car at the location you picked it up.
+Drop-Off charges – always drop off the car at the location you picked it up, especially if it is supercar like Ferrari.
 Charges vary here so don’t get stung or find out upfront what the charges would you especially if your travelling across state.